ShiyuFan0820/CSLearningNote/AdvancedObjectOriented/AOO_3_unit_test.md

     else:
         return False

-# Write the class to test the functions
+# Write the test class to test the functions
 ## The class should inherit from the TestCase of unittest
 class TestMath(unittest.TestCase):
     def test_add(self):